auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 ### 2. Set Up CORS and Deploy the API

 Our Single Page Application (SPA) will access web API methods from a domain different from that of the page.
-To do so, the *Cross-Origin Resource Sharing* setting needs to explicitly permit this action for the browser to allow access to the AWS API Gateway.
+The *Cross-Origin Resource Sharing* setting needs to explicitly permit this action for the browser to allow access to the AWS API Gateway.
 Typically, the browser will first issue an `OPTIONS` request to see what actions the site will permit.

 > See [Enable CORS for a Method in API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) for details.